Fridge subpages are Spoilers Off, as per policy. You Have Been Warned.

 Edd:" "Courage....courage, Eddward!"

-- Eddy admits he has no idea where his brother lives.
-It may have seemed odd that his parents never told him, but after seeing how Eddy was treated by his brother, his parents might have held back the information for his own safety.
+- Eddy, rather casually, admits that he has no idea where his brother lives—while it would seem rather odd that their parents never told Eddy where his own brother lives, after seeing how Eddy was treated by his older brother, it's possible that their parents kept the information from Eddy for his own safety.

 - This is further evidenced when Eddy's Brother asked Eddy if their parents knew where he was.